periph/gohci/README.md

 ```
 {
   "Port": 8080,
-  "WebHookSecret": "Create a secret and set it at github.com/'name'/'repo'/settings/hooks",
+  "WebHookSecret": "Create a secret and set it at github.com/user/repo/settings/hooks",
   "Oauth2AccessToken": "Get one at https://github.com/settings/tokens",
-  "UseSSH": false,
   "Name": "<the hostname by default>",
   "Checks": [
     [